Suesspas/BachelorThesis/README.md

 Chair of Algorithms for Intelligent Systems

 This platform game serves as a test bed for simulating neuroevolution in a physics-based environment.
-It is coded in Java with the use of the libDGX library.
+It is coded in Java with the use of the [LibGDX](https://github.com/libgdx/libgdx/) library.